Introduction to Teradata Data Types and Data Modeling

 In a more “experimental” table design landscape, you will soon come across inconsistencies between column names, Teradata data types, and their length decimal or format settings.
-Some of them affect table sizes and performance, so do not turn a blind eye on them even if you see yourself a technician and administrator first.
+Some of them affect table sizes and performance, so do not turn a blind eye on them even if you see yourself as a technician and administrator first.
 If you do not wish to be reduced to that role, here might be your ladder upstairs.

-Evaluate the following aspects of your data warehouse landscape upon deployment and creation, but also when the opportunity for change is there.
-For every point mentioned, find out to what extent your tables and columns are neat and tidy (The Good), outright irregular but obviously and visibly so (The Bad) or deficient a second glance (The Ugly).
+Evaluate the following aspects of your data warehouse landscape upon deployment and creation and when the opportunity for change is there.
+For every point mentioned, find out to what extent your tables and columns are neat and tidy (The Good), outright irregular but obviously and visibly so (The Bad), or deficient a second glance (The Ugly).

 Cross-Table Name and Content Matches